OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `union<` *type1*, *type2*, ... `>`

-> an untagged union type that can values from any of *type1*, *type2*, etc. There must be explicit casts to convert to and from its component types.
+> an untagged union type that can hold values from any of *type1*, *type2*, etc. There must be explicit casts to convert to and from its component types.
 This is done via `newunion` and `unioncast`.

 `struct` { *name1: type1 , name2 : type2 , ...* }